Land Acknowledgement

 In the Dakota language, Ȟaȟa Wakpadaŋ is the name for Bassett Creek.

-American Indians have lived, worked, and played in areas surrounding the creek for thousands of years.
+American Indian people have lived, worked, and played in areas surrounding the creek for thousands of years.

 In 2021, Valley Community Presbyterian Church (VCPC) received a grant to conduct oral history interviews with American Indians who are connected to the creek’s watershed.
 The interviews explored how Native people experience the area as part of their historic and contemporary cultures.